paultpearson/TDAmapper/README.md

 - **OS X:** xcode (from the app store)
 - **Linux:** apt-get install r-base-dev (or similar).

+To install the stable version of this R package from CRAN:

+    install.packages("TDAmapper")

 ## Example 1: Using mapper1D to identify a figure 8